ipfs/kubo/filestore/README.md

 The file or directory will then be added.
 You can now try to retrieve it from another node such as the ipfs.io gateway.

-Paths stores in the filestore must be absolute.
+Paths stored in the filestore must be absolute.
 You can either provide an absolute path or use one of `-P` (`--physical`) or `-l` (`--logical`) to create one.
 The `-P` (or `--physical`) means to make an absolute path from the physical working directory without any